Everybody talks about it, but what is sustainable agriculture?

 The Environmental Impact Of Agriculture

-A move to sustainable agriculture, globally, would reverse these problems and ensure that the planet became better suited for human life, now and in the longer-term.
+A move to sustainable agriculture, globally, would reverse these problems and ensure that the planet became better suited for human life, now and in the longer term.
+Sustainable farmers would help to preserve our natural resource base as well as smaller-scale things such as the quality of soil microbial life.

 The Origins Of Sustainable Agriculture